 When You Want Something Done, Give It to a Busy Person

-Many of the speakers noted that busy partners with active books of business are still the best developers of new business.
+Busy partners with active books of business are still the best developers of new business.
 They methodically spend time each week on some form of business development or marketing.
-In fact, the fastest-growing law firms are always prospecting and looking for new business.
-It was noted that one head of litigation spends 25 percent of their time on business development.
+In fact, the fastest-growing firms are always prospecting and looking for new business.
 Often, these examples of more-senior partners, who are extremely busy but do business development regularly anyhow, are the prod younger attorneys need to move their business development efforts to the next level.

 How to Do More with Less